dan-nadler/thermoPi/README.md

 DATABASE = convert(DATABASE)

+# The path for an SQLite database where a local copy of some information is stored in case the database cannot be reached
+# This database is created automatically by thermo.common.models
+LOCAL_DATABASE_PATH = '/home/pi/thermo.db'

-USER_NUMBER = 1
+USER_NUMBER = 1 # Your user ID number
-UNIT_NUMBER = 1 # For multiple Raspberry Pis, assign a unit number and record it in the `unit` table in your database
+UNIT_NUMBER = 2 # A unique ID number you assign to each Raspberry Pi

-GPIO_MODE = BCM
-GPIO_PINS = {
+GPIO_MODE = BCM # The mode for designating GPIO pins GPIO_PINS = {
-    'HEAT': 25 # GPIO Pin for Heating relay (required for thermo.control.thermostat, only) }
+    'HEAT': 17 # The GPIO pin that the heat control relay is connected to }

+# A local sensor that the heating control algorithm will fall back to in the event that the database cannot be reached
+FALLBACK = {
+    'LOCATION': 'Sensor Name Here', # the sensor's name 'SERIAL NUMBER': '28-0416930a31ff', # the sensor's serial number 'ZONE': 1 # the heating zone the sensor is assigned to }
 ```

 ## Database